With bee health declining, it’s important to ask why?

 According to a study conducted by Harvard University, pesticides might lead to “impairment of honey bee neurological functions, specifically memory, cognition, or behavior.”

-Pesticides affect honey bees in two compounding ways:
+Pesticides can affect honey bees in two compounding ways:

-- Chemicals are sprayed onto crops to prevent insects from foraging.
-Then, bees drink the polluted nectars from flowers and carry these nectars back to their colonies, sharing the toxins with the rest of the hive.
+- When chemicals are sprayed onto crops to prevent insects from foraging, bees drink the polluted nectars from flowers and carry these nectars back to their colonies, sharing the toxins with the rest of the hive.

-- Treatments, like pesticides, are used on the actual hives to prevent pests from harming the honey bees, ensuring that the bees can produce their precious stores of honey without interference.
+- Treatments, like pesticides, can also be used on the actual hives to prevent pests from harming the honey bees.
+This artificial protection can better ensure that the bees can produce their precious stores of honey without interference.

-- Use pesticides to repel and kill the verroa mites
+- Most commercial beekeepers decided to use pesticides to repel and kill the varroa mites

-- Allow the honey bee colonies to fight their own battles and learn to defend themselves.
+- A minority of beekeepers allowed the honey bee colonies to fight their own evolutionary battle and learn to defend themselves.

-Most beekeepers across the country began using these organic pesticides, believing it was more humane to protect the colonies against the threat.
-A tiny minority of beekeepers recognized that using pesticides would handicap the bees in the long run and make them dependent on this artificial supplement.
-This minority began a movement, refusing to introduce chemicals into the beekeeping process.
+The use of these organochlorine pesticides started from a belief that it was more humane to protect the colonies against the threat of varroa.
+A tiny minority, however, recognized that using pesticides would handicap the bees in the future and make them dependent on artificial supplements.
+This minority began the treatment-free beekeeping movement, refusing to introduce chemicals into the beekeeping process.

 One of these beekeepers was our very own, Danny Weaver, of Bee Weaver apiaries.
-A 5th generation beekeeper, Danny’s family has been keeping honey bees on the same property since 1888.
-They’ve never introduced chemicals or pesticides into the process.
-Being a bee geneticist, Danny began selecting queens whose hives, generationally, demonstrated incremental strength and resilience to the mites.
-30 years later, the Bee Weaver colonies are so evolved that you can witness the worker bees pick up and remove the Verroa mites themselves.
+A 5th generation beekeeper, Danny’s family has been keeping honey bees in Navasota, TX since 1888 and never once introduced pesticides onto their land.
+Being a bee geneticist, Danny began selecting queens whose hives, generationally, demonstrated incremental strength and resilience to the varroa mites.
+Years later, Bee Weaver colonies are so evolved that you can witness the worker bees pick up and remove the Verroa mites themselves.

 And because our beekeepers don’t cut corners with chemicals and never have, Bee Delightful has access to some of the cleanest honey in the world.
 Canna Bees honey is tested by the USDA for the concentration levels of trace amounts of pesticides.
 At a Parts Per Million (PPM), our honey tests for No Detectable amount of any pesticides.